DavideDelVecchio/azure-m2c-wgm/docs/17_roadmap.md

 The following enhancements are on the **Project Roadmap**, in approximate chronological order.

-- Revisit the **Unit tests**, achieve 100% code coverage on certain classes
+- Revisit the **Unit tests**, achieve 100% code coverage, again, on certain classes
 - Implement a **Validation Process**
   - Validate the presence of Storage Containers
   - Validate the presence of Storage Blobs